metarhia/impress/README.md

 You can prepare scripts based on examples above and run at a target server shell:
 `curl http://host/path/install.sh | sh` or `wget http://host/path/install.sh -O - | sh`

-If Impress Application Server is already installed in directory you want to install/update it using npm, /applications directory contains applications and /config contains configuration, you do not have to worry Impress will detect previous installation and will update just it's own libraries and dependencies.
+If Impress Application Server is already installed in directory you want to install/update it using npm, /applications directory contains applications and /config contains configuration, Impress will safely detect previous installation and update libraries and dependencies.

 ## Impress CLI commands